Shekhawati – An Open Air Art Gallery with Delhi And Taj Mahal

 Overnight at the Hotel in Karauli.

-After breakfast in the hotel, check in and drive further to Agra.
+After breakfast in the Hotel, Check-Out and drive further to Agra.

 On the way, visit Abhaneri.
 Abhaneri is a small village with a population of approximately 2,000 people.
 The village is known for Chand Baori Stepwell.
-Stepwells were very important in the past for collecting rainwater.
+Stepwells were very important in the past.
+The purpose was to collect the Rainwater.
 Stepwell Chand Baori is the largest in India.

 AGRA - The city of the inimitable “TAJ MAHAL”.